Fetchinator7/Board-Game-Sharing/README.md

 ## Setting it up

-In the computer terminal navigate to the root directory you want to store this in and enter:
+In your computer terminal navigate to the folder you want to store this in and enter:

 `git clone https://github.com/Fetchinator7/Board-Game-Sharing.git`

+cd into the new folder and:

 `npm install`
 or
 `yarn install`

-Open [Database Preset](database.sql) and use a client such as [Postico](https://eggerapps.at/postico/) to run those commands.
+Open [Database Preset](database/database.sql) and use a client such as [Postico](https://eggerapps.at/postico/) to run those commands.

-Create a .env file in the root directory with the name of the database and a server session secret, such as:
+Create a `.env` file in the root directory with the name of the database and a server session secret, such as:

 `DATABASE_NAME=example-database-name`